Helge Braun

-Helge Reinhold Braun (born 18 October 1972) is a German physician and politician of the Christian Democratic Union (CDU).
-Between 2018 and 2021, he served as Head of the Chancellery and Federal Minister for Special Affairs in the fourth coalition government of Chancellor Angela Merkel.
+Helge Reinhold Braun (born 18 October 1972) is a German physician and politician of the Christian Democratic Union (CDU) who has been serving as president of the University of Lübeck since 2024.

+Between 2018 and 2021, Braun served as Head of the Chancellery and Federal Minister for Special Affairs in the fourth coalition government of Chancellor Angela Merkel.
 He was the Parliamentary Secretary of State for Bureaucracy Reduction and Federal-State Relations at the Chancellery between 2013 and 2018.

 Braun, who was thought of as a party insider, loyal to moderate Merkel, ran in the December 2021 CDU leadership election, but only came in a distant third.

 Early life and education

 After passing the Abitur in 1992 at the Liebigschule in Giessen, Braun studied medicine at the Justus-Liebig University in Giessen.
 From 2001 until 2009, he was a scientific assistant at the Clinic for Anaesthesiology, Intensive Care and Analgesic Therapy of the University Hospital of Giessen and Marburg.
 He speaks German and some English.